COMMLAW 1004 - Commercial Law I

 Accident and Incident Reporting

 OH&S legislation demands that all accidents and near-miss incidents be reported to the School Manager or Head of School.
 In the event of an accident or incident the person involved, and their supervisor, must complete an Accident/Incident Report and Investigation Form, within 48 hours of the accident/incident.
 A copy of the completed form is to be forwarded to the OH&S Safety Officer.
 Copies of the form are available from the OH&S Representative or Safety Officer.
+The University Writing Centre provides academic learning and language development services and resources for local, international, undergraduate and postgraduate coursework students enrolled at the University of Adelaide.

 Policies & Guidelines